 Byssinosis is a form of reactive airways disease characterized by bronchoconstriction in cotton, flax, and hemp workers.
-The etiologic agent is unknown.
+The etiologic agent is bacterial endotoxin in cotton dust.
 Symptoms are chest tightness and dyspnea that worsen on the first day of the work week and subside as the week progresses.
 Diagnosis is based on history and pulmonary function test findings.
 Treatment includes avoidance of exposure and use of asthma drugs.

-Byssinosis occurs almost entirely in workers who contact unprocessed, raw cotton, especially those who are exposed to open bales or who work in cotton spinning or in the card room.
+Byssinosis occurs almost entirely in workers who contact unprocessed, raw cotton, especially those who are exposed to open bales or who work in cotton spinning or in the carding room.
 Byssinosis can occur after acute exposure but usually occurs in workers with a history of chronic exposure.
-Evidence suggests that some agent in the cotton bract leads to bronchoconstriction.
-Although bacterial endotoxin is a likely cause, the absence of similar symptoms in other settings in which workers are exposed to endotoxin leaves some uncertainty.
+Evidence suggests that the cause is bacterial endotoxin in the cotton dust.
+The endotoxin leads to bronchoconstriction, chronic bronchitis, and gradual decreases in pulmonary function, particularly in genetically susceptible people.
 Prolonged exposure to cotton dust was once thought to cause emphysema, a theory now disproved.
-Chronic bronchitis symptoms are common among people exposed to cotton dust.

 Symptoms and Signs